open-dynamic-robot-initiative/robot_interfaces/readme.md

 ### Exceptions and how to deal with them

-In case of a runtime exception, use a smaller USB 3.0 cable.
+1. In case of a runtime exception, use a smaller USB 3.0 cable.

+2. In case you get the runtime_error: "Failed to access images from the camera.", try to disconnect and reconnect the camera first and see if that resolves the error.